pinebud77/myetrade_django/README.md

 =====================

 This is personal test for Django + my trading code.
 However, this looks like not a good approach at all..<br>
 There is no gurantee on your data and integrity.
-If you try this it is on your own risk
+If you try this, it is on your own risk

 ToDO :
 * think more about algorithms now -_-;